The Large and Likely Inefficiency of Stable Matching Mechanisms: Related Literature

 Two seminal papers have studied the family of mechanisms that Pareto dominate DA: \cite{alva2019stable} provide a comprehensive study of stable-dominating rules, which include any efficient mechanism that improves on student-proposing DA, and \cite{tang2014new}, who introduce the concept of improvable students and under-demanded schools.
-This paper is heavily influenced by their work, which we use as building blocks for our results.
-However, these studies focus on identifying improvable students without quantifying their prevalence—a gap we fill by deriving asymptotic bounds.
+While these foundational works identify the existence of improvable students, they do not quantify their prevalence---gaps we address by deriving asymptotic bounds.\footnote{\citet[][p.
+548]{tang2014new} conjectured that the set of unimprovable students is large.
+Our work demonstrates that this is not the case in large markets.}

 \paragraph{Empirical evaluations of mechanisms that dominate DA.} \cite{diebold2017matching} conduct an extensive comparison across course allocation datasets, finding that the difference between DA and EADA rank distributions is not statistically significant in 7 out of 19 datasets.
 They also show that EADA and DA always match the same number of students. \cite{ortega2023cost} compute counterfactual EADA allocations for Budapest's school choice system and find that, while EADA improves the average student placement, it does not help unassigned students or the worst-placed pupil (assigned to his 13th ranked school under both mechanisms) or those unassigned.
-In laboratory experiments, \cite{cerrone2022school} find that EADA generates Pareto-efficient allocations more frequently than DA in the lab but note that the distribution of efficiency improvements is uneven among participants.
+In laboratory experiments, \cite{cerrone2022school} find that EADA generates Pareto-efficient allocations more frequently than DA in the lab but note that the distribution of efficiency improvements is uneven among participants. \cite{freer2026experimental} find that the gains become imprecisely estimated in alternative lab experiments with higher manipulation rates.